rschristopher/ischristtrue.com/src/ancient-views/apocrypha.md

 ## Old Testament

-Most protestants have an old testament that is strictly canon only, and *the apocrypha" usually refers to a set of books that were explicitly left out of the King James Bible, and yet remain in Catholic Bibles or in Orthodox Bibles.
+Most protestants have an old testament that is strictly canon only, and "the apocrypha" usually refers to a set of books that were explicitly left out of the King James Bible, and yet remain in Catholic Bibles or in Orthodox Bibles.

 These additional books are sometimes referred to as the "extended canon", which sounds like a misguided reaction to the modern misunderstanding of the word, apocryphal.
-Importantly, these books were never canonical.
-They were always apocryphal, and were included in the Bible for a reason.
+Importantly, these books were never really canonical.
+They were always apocryphal (with few exceptions), and yet were included in the Bible for a reason.

 For example, 1 Enoch was always apocryphal and has never been considered canonical even in the Ethiopian Orthodox Bibles that faithfully preserved 1 Enoch.
 Is this book false?
 No, in fact the canonical Bible, Genesis in particular, explicitly references the book of Enoch.
 For those wanting to understand the references, the apocryphal book of Enoch explains exactly who Enoch was, who the nephelim were, and this provides a deeper understanding of the flood, of angels, and of demons.